insanitywholesale/inherently.xyz/content/blog/new-gentoo.md

 #### System tools
 The suggested defaults of `sysklogd` and `cronie` are fine with me so I installed them along with `chrony` and `ntp` for time sync.
 I also installed `htop` as well as `sudo`.
+Something I forgot was that `pam` provides `su` and since we're not using it, the shadow implementation of `su` can be used instead.
+I had to do `echo 'sys-apps/shadow su' > /etc/portage/package.use/shadow` and then update again.

 #### Package management extras
 I prefer `eix` for searching, `equery` and other utilites from `gentoolkit` are very useful and `eclean-kernel` is just good manners so I got all of them installed.